What is a Lien? Meaning, Types & Impact on Education Loans in India

 What happens if property under lien has multiple owners?

-How do I check if a lien has been properly released after repayment?
+How do I confirm that a lien has been properly released after full repayment?

 Vaishali Pandey